jishnujayakumar/jishnujayakumar.github.io/_posts/2022-07-06-using-docker-for-academic-research.md

 [DockerHub]: https://hub.docker.com/

-Use the following steps to create and publish the Docker image for your project:
+Use the following steps to create and publish a Docker image for your project:

 **Step.1.a**: Check for the image of interest locally.
 {% highlight bash %}